orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     descriptions.
   - Disclose all criticial vulnerabilities in -bin packages including internal vendored libraries.
-  - If patching micropackages, the policy is best effort.
+  - If updating micropackages to resolve vulnerability issues, the policy is best effort.
 This means that you may bump micropatches to later patch versions without breaking the software.
 Bumping minor or major versions are allowed as long the package has been tested and working.
 If a test suite is provided, you must use it since it has better test coverage than interactive testing.
   - Check all password stores for proper encryption.
   - Adding the test USE flag and test dependencies is required for